 When North Reading MA students must face an exam for college or high school admittance, we help take the tension out of preparing for it.
-We assist students on an individual basis get ready for the MCAS, SAT, SSAT, PSAT exams and more.
+We assist students on an individual basis in getting ready for the MCAS, SAT, SSAT, PSAT exams, and more.
 We understand how to get students ready for the difficult questions in these exams because we’ve studied them ourselves.

 We also help adult learners get ready for their GED exam so they can gain high school completion, opening up more job possibilities.